vieliashevskyi/vieliashevskyi/README.md

 ## 👯 At the moment I’m looking for a job in gaming industry, preferably as a game AI designer
 I'm an avid gamer but genres that are of my main interest include RTS, MOBA, FPS, TPS and Action Adventure Games.
 I love working on hardcore games with strong emphasis on mechanics.

 I'm also able to provide consultation on AI in your game on a freelance basis.
+Available for public speaking on thematic conferences.

 Feel free to contact me!